Skip to content

 Back To Top

-The agent-owned property endorsement adds coverage when you want to be the listing agent on the sale of your own, or a direct relative’s, residential one to four-unit property, as long as the following requirements are met: a home inspection report is issued, a home warranty is in place, and all state-required property transfer disclosure statements are completed.
-Agent-Owned Property is where the real estate licensee holds a pecuniary interest.
-Some policies exclude transactions for the sale of agent-owned properties or only cover owner-occupied property, not rental properties.
-Others require special conditions precedent to coverage.
+The agent-owned property endorsement, when included on a CRES real estate errors and omissions insurance plan, adds coverage when you want to be the listing agent on the sale of your own, or a direct relative’s, residential one to four-unit property.
+To qualify for coverage, the following requirements must be met: a home inspection report is issued, a home warranty is in place, and all state-required property transfer disclosure statements are completed.
+Some policies exclude transactions for the sale of agent-owned properties entirely, or some only cover your primary residence and don’t include rental properties.

 Back To Top